Skip to Main Content

 What are Special Collections and Archives?

-Special collections refer to unique materials that provide both primary and secondary sources to people conducting original research.
-Our collections are “special” due to their scarcity or rarity, historical value, monetary value, or research value
+Special collections consist of unique materials that serve as both primary and secondary sources for individuals engaged in original research.
+These collections are considered "special" due to their rarity, historical significance, monetary worth, or research potential.

-Archives are collections of original records created throughout the lifespan of a person, family, organization, or business.
-These materials essentially provide evidence of the activities, events, functions, and/or responsibilities of the creator(s).
+Archives, on the other hand, are collections of original records created throughout the life of an individual, family, organization, or business.
+These materials serve as vital evidence of the activities, events, functions, and responsibilities of their creators.

 Types of Materials at LSU Special Collections